reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

 app.listen(
    3000,
    () => console.log(`Server listening on port 3000.`));
 ```
-When we run this application in Node.js, we will have an HTTP server listening on port `3000` which can receive a GET request on http://localhost:3000/ and respond with a text message: `response for GET request`.
+When we run this application in Node.js, we will have an HTTP server listening on port `3000` which can receive a GET request to http://localhost:3000/ and respond with a text message: `response for GET request`.

 We can observe the following components in this application:

 1. A server that listens for HTTP requests on a port
-2. The app object representing the Express function
+2. The `app` object representing the Express function
 3. Routes that define URLs or paths to receive the HTTP request with different HTTP verbs
 4. Handler functions associated with each route are called by the framework when a request is received on a particular route.
 5. Middleware functions that perform processing on the request in different stages of a request handling pipeline